jxxcarlson/jxxcarlson.github.io/docs-scripta-app/docs/index.md

 the [Lamdera](https://lamdera.com/) framework, which permits one to write both the front and the backend in Elm.
 See this [short note on Lamdera](/lamdera/).

+For a quick demo of the compiler as it applies to microLaTeX, please see [this example app](https://jxxcarlson.github.io/scripta-compiler-example1/ ).
+You can edit the text of this app at will.